spbriggs/memcachedump/README.md

   --key KEY   Shodan API key.
   --out OUT   Output directory for caches.
   --json      Output as JSON.
-(Default: CSV)
+(Default: CSV) --continue  Skip servers already listed in output directory ie continue a previous run --shuffle	  Shuffle the list of servers from Shodan so they're queried in a random order
 ```

 You must supply your Shodan API `--key`.